What is Personalised Marketing? Examples & Stats

 But that’s not what happens, or does it?

-Netflix quickly learns your taste and keeps you hooked as a consumer who pays a monthly subscription.
+Netflix quickly learns your taste and keeps you hooked as a monthly subscription consumer.
 They continue to recommend you more thriller TV series.

 An intelligent recommendation engine is crucial to add-on and recurring purchases.
 It is the backbone of E-commerce and on-demand video services.